kubernetes-sigs/cluster-api/docs/book/src/providers/v1alpha2-to-v1alpha3.md

 # Cluster API v1alpha2 compared to v1alpha3

+## Minimum Go version

+- The Go version used by Cluster API is now Go 1.13+

 ## In-Tree bootstrap provider

 - Cluster API now ships with the Kubeadm Bootstrap provider (CABPK).